 How she wished to use Zidian again and bind them all to the stone pillars.
-How she wished to scream her name in their faces and demand to see not Madam Jin, not Jin Zixuan, but Jin Guangshan himself.
-She wanted to make him hear her; she wanted to run him through the memories of her home laid to waste and ask him, then, if he still wished to remain Wen Ruohan’s lapdog.
+She wanted to scream her name in their faces and demand to see not Madam Jin, not Jin Zixuan, but Jin Guangshan himself.
+She would make him hear her; she would run him through the memories of her home laid to waste and ask him, then, if he still wished to remain Wen Ruohan’s lapdog.

 She couldn’t.
-No matter how angry and desperate she was, she couldn’t let them know who she was without Madam Jin or Jin Zixuan’s support.
+No matter how angry and desperate she was, she couldn’t let them know who she was without the support of Madam Jin or Jin Zixuan.

 For a minute more she struggled against one, two, three guards.
-She walked on their foot and knocked them away with the scabbard of her sword.
-She was caught every time before she could step foot into the Tower, and she saw with a rush of fear that now one woman was unsheathing her sword and preparing to attack, to maim.
+She walked on their feet and knocked them away with the scabbard of her sword.
+She was caught every time before she could step foot into the Tower, and she saw with a rush of fear that one woman was now unsheathing her sword and preparing to attack.

-“Madam Jin!” she cried as loudly as she could, held in the grasp of a burly beta man while the woman advanced, sword glinting in sunlight.
+“Madam Jin!” she cried as loudly as she could, held in the grasp of a burly zhongyong man while the woman advanced, her sword glinting in sunlight.
 “Madam Jin!”